cleverhans-lab/FRAUD-Detect/README.md

-# FRAUD-Detect:
+# FRAUD-Detect

 This is the official repository of [Washing The Unwashable : On The (Im)possibility of Fairwashing Detection](https://nips.cc/Conferences/2022/Schedule?showEvent=54741), a work published in the Thirty-Sixth Conference on Neural Information Processing Systems (NeurIPS), New Orleans, Louisiana, USA, November 28 - December 9, 2022.<br>

 ![BlockDiagram](FRAUD-Detect.png)

 ## Setup:
-1. Clone code:
+1. Clone source code from GitHub:

     ```bash
     git clone https://github.com/cleverhans-lab/FRAUD-Detect.git